 On our recent Malaysia trip, we were stuck spending a night in Singapore on the way home.
 It wasn’t for long, and I didn’t want to go all the way downtown.
 So I started looking for affordable (and awesome) Singapore hotels near the airport.

-I come up with the Capri By Fraser Changi City Hotel and it ticked all the boxes – just one train stop from the hotel, great reviews, it looked really great and it had my favourite feature for a hotel – it’s connected to a big shopping centre!
+I come up with the Capri By Fraser Changi City Hotel and it ticked all the boxes – just one train stop from the airport, great reviews, it looked really great and it had my favourite feature for a hotel – it’s connected to a big shopping centre!

 So I booked it and looked forward to our stay.